oajagemo/tricksy-battle/ReadMe.md

 INST126 Project
-Mercy Ajagemo & Evan Hawkins
+Mercy Ajagemo

+- The cards are shuffled randomly.
+- Each card is printed out to the screen.

+python tricksy_battle.py